Seat Ateca SUV (2016 - ) review

-The Seat Ateca is the company’s first foray into the ever-expanding SUV-cum-crossover market, and it jumps out of the blocks with a design that is vibrant, contemporary and full of angles.
-Triangular daytime-running LED headlights, a honeycomb grille design, sporty body kit and satin chrome highlights all contribute to the Ateca’s classy sophistication.
+The Seat Ateca was the company’s first foray into the ever-expanding SUV-cum-crossover market, and it jumps out of the blocks with a design that is vibrant, contemporary and full of angles.
+Triangular LED daytime running lights, a honeycomb grille design, sporty body kit and satin chrome highlights all contribute to the Ateca’s classy sophistication.
 This family car stands out when compared with more conservatively styled rivals such as the Volkswagen Tiguan, with which the Ateca shares its core shape and mechanicals.

 Seat is part of the Volkswagen Group where car interiors appear to be hallmarked by clear, high quality instrumentation.
 Although the design may not be quite as exciting or arresting as outside, everything works with an ease and robustness with the central console dominated by a clear touchscreen infotainment system.
 The driving position offers plenty of adjustment for both the seat and the steering wheel, but the rising waistline and elevated door trims do mean small children sitting in the back may struggle to have as good a view outside.
 And despite head and legroom being generous, you get the sense that those relegated to the second row are sitting in the cheap seats, as the cabin plastics don’t look or feel as plush as those up front.